Daniel JUÁREZ

 TENOR

-Daniel is a graduate of the Yale University School of Music, a former Minnesota Opera Studio Artist, and one-time finalist in the Southwest Region Metropolitan Opera National Council auditions.
-He makes his home in New Haven, CT.
+A graduate of the Yale School of Music, Juárez is a former Studio Artist with Minnesota Opera and onetime regional finalist in the Metropolitan Opera National Council Auditions (Southwest Region).
+He makes his home in New Haven, Connecticut.

 TOSCA